 Chemistry and Chemical Biology is one of the programs in the Harvard Integrated Life Sciences, which facilitates collaboration and cross-disciplinary research.
 Visit HILS for additional application instructions.

 The Department of Chemistry and Chemical Biology offers a PhD in chemistry and a PhD in chemical physics.
-We admit students with a record of classroom and laboratory training in biological, organic, inorganic, and physical chemistry.
-We expect students to possess a strong enough grounding in chemistry to perform well on the required chemistry GRE subject exam (other subjects like physics or biochemistry can be substituted, if appropriate), and to be thoughtful enough about the discipline of chemistry to communicate their desire to pursue doctoral research in our department.
+Applicants should have a record of classroom and laboratory training in biological, organic, inorganic, and physical chemistry as well as a strong grounding in chemistry and be thoughtful enough about the discipline of chemistry to communicate their desire to pursue doctoral research.